uni-due-syssec/thesis-template/README.md

 2. Invoke `latexmk` in the docker container with
 `$ docker run --rm -v $(pwd):/document/:z uni-due-syssec/tex-builder /bin/sh -c 'latexmk' `

-We also provide you with the `compile.sh` script, which automatically compiles you document for you.
+We also provide you with the `compile.sh` script, which automatically compiles your document for you.

-To use the script just use `$ sh compile.sh`.
+Invoke the script with `$ sh compile.sh`.

 ### Debian Package Dependencies